AdobeDocs/workfront.en/help/quicksilver/workfront-basics/using-notifications/notifications-information-about-projects-im-on.md

 The following notifications alert you about activities happening in projects you're working on.

-For information about configuring which notifications you receive, see [Activate or deactivate your own event notifications](../../workfront-basics/using-notifications/activate-or-deactivate-your-own-event-notifications.md).
+For information about configuring which notifications you receive, see [Modify your own email notifications](../../workfront-basics/using-notifications/activate-or-deactivate-your-own-event-notifications.md).

 See also [Event notifications](../../workfront-basics/using-notifications/event-notifications.md).